Mahāsaṅghika Vinaya

 First Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, Rāṣṭrapālā’s older sister had died.
 She asked for various kinds of food and drinks, which she gave to her sister’s children.
 Lay people became angry: “Why does a renunciate accept other people’s gifts of faith and give them to lay people?”
 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she fully informed the World-honored One of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said:

 Preliminary Ruling